heimrichhannot/contao-formhybrid_list/README.md

-ModuleNewsList | Encapsulates news specific changes overriding ModuleList ModuleReader | A generic reader module able to display all kinds of contao entities ModuleMemberReader | Encapsulates news specific changes overriding ModuleList
+ModuleNewsList | Encapsulates news specific changes overriding ModuleList ModuleReader | A generic reader module able to display all kinds of contao entities ModuleMemberReader | Encapsulates news specific changes overriding ModuleList ModuleFilter | Detached filter that can be placed independently from ModuleList

 ### Hooks